Summer Tech Camps Held at UCLA

 You’ll gain confidence, explore a unique college campus, and get a taste of the collegiate experience.
 This isn’t just camp.
 It’s a portal to a fulfilling future, in college and beyond.
 Kids camps and teen camps encompass courses in programming with Java™, C++, Python™, Scratch, and more, app development with iPhone® and Android™, Minecraft, modding, FPS and RPG game design, robotics engineering with VEX® and LEGO®, 3D modeling & animation, filmmaking, photography, and web design.
 Course offerings vary by site.
 View courses at this location.
 Beginner or advanced, you'll get inspired by energetic, tech-savvy instructors.
 Do something big this summer!

-This is our 15th season hosting summer camps at the University of California, Los Angeles campus.
+This is our 16th season hosting summer camps at the University of California, Los Angeles campus.
 We strike the right balance between off-computer activities (creative games, sports, life skills, etc.) and essential technology education to foster STEM skill development (Science, Technology, Engineering and Mathematics).
-Our popular UCLA summer day camps and overnight camps are among a handful of elite CA summer camps in Orange County accredited by the American Camp Association.
+Our popular UCLA summer day camps and overnight camps are among a handful of elite summer classes in the Los Angeles area accredited by the American Camp Association.